exfinen/mpc-demo-infra/tlsn/tlsn/examples/binance/README.md

 HTTP/1.1 200 OKXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX{"asset":"ETH","free":"YYYYXXXXXX"XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX"uid":79594445}
 ```

-We can see that YYYY is the only part whose proof is included in the proof.json (which has the commitment of private data), other parts that are XX... are just redacted like in original implementation
+We can see that YYYY is the only part of the data whose proof is included in the <proof_file_des> (as its corresponding sha3 commitment), other parts that are XX... are just redacted like in original TLSNotary

 ### Customization

-This 'binance' folder can serve as a template for people to use for creating TLSN proof from other website sources with additional function of having private data and corresponding commitment to prove to other parties later.
-Here is how you can customize this template.
+> This is a bit different from original TLSNotary, because in addition to being able to specify "redacted" parts of data where they are just not shown in the proof, users can also specify the "private" parts in the proof, which are not only not shown in the proof, but also having their sha3 commitment in the proof such that they can be seamlessly integrated with MP-SPDZ to make sure that the inputs of MP-SPDZ actually come from the private parts of these data from TLSNotary.
+This guide will mostly focus on customizing this additional "private" feature.

+Here is how you can customize your own TLSNotary proof with "private" data by modifying these following files:

+> This "binance" folder shows more granular control over "redacted" and "private".
+If you are new to this codebase, maybe it's better to first look at [simple example](../simple/) where we only focus on making "private" part on received message.
+(No redacted parts like in original TLSNotary)

 #### binance_prover.rs

-Here is the main file for creating proof.
-Since most of them are similar to how you modify original TLSNotary, here we will shed light on the part that allows us to be more granular in distinguishing between redacted data that totally got censored (as in original notary) vs private data that got censored but also having their own commitment to be used for proving later on.

-Note, in getting data from API, its best to contain as much/ as specific arguments for API query as possible because we prefer the data sent back from API to be as smallest as possible.

-Here are parts to be customized (that is in additional to original TLSNotary)
+Here is the main file for creating proof, where you can make this following customizations for "private" part of data.

+**In main()**:

-**In main()**: secret_file format.
-Specify the json format of the secret and its corresponding nonce to be written into.
+- Specify "secret_file" format, the json format of the secret and its corresponding nonce to be written into the file containing all private information used to prove later that its sha3 hash is the sha3 commitment contained in the proof.

 **In build_proof_with_redactions()**:

-First, we censored sent message to not reveal api_key and signature in this case.
-(This sensor is the same as original TLSNotary because we dont need to have its corresponding commitment)

-Then, we obtain recv_public_ranges from specifying the regex that must be redacted & private.
+- Specify "redacted" parts in sent message.
+  In this Binance example, we want to redact lots of things like user_agent, api_key and signature.
+We achieve so by specifying both the exact variable to make private (e.g. user_agent & api_key in this case) and specific regex (in this case, to censor things after "signature=").
+Then we took the whole range of sent message deducted those ranges above we want to redact to achieve sent_public_ranges.

+- Specify "public" parts of the received message.
+  We specify the part that we want to make it publicly shown in the proof (recv_public_ranges), by specifying the regex that must be "redacted" & "private" (So, just specify what you expect to be not shown in the plain text verifier)

+- Specify "private" parts of the received message.
-We obtain recv_private_ranges which is the private part that will be accompanied with commitment, by specifying our preferred regex (In our case, ETH free balance of only 2 decimlals precision)
+  We specify the private part (recv_private_ranges)that will be accompanied with sha3 commitment in the proof while being censored from the proof itself by specifying our preferred regex.
+In Binance example, we specify to make ETH free balance of only 2 decimlals precision private.

-With this structure, there will be some texts that is not in either recv_public_ranges or recv_private_ranges.
-Those will be just redacted data that are censored without its correponding commitment (like original TLSNotary)
+> With this structure, there will be some parts of received message that is not in either recv_public_ranges or recv_private_ranges.
+Those will be just redacted data that are censored without its correponding commitment (like in original TLSNotary)

-Note, since we decide which part to censor based on regex, it is very important to make sure that the returned data is formatted as you expect when you write regex or else there may result in unexpected data leaking.
+> Since we decide which part to censor based on regex, it is very important to make sure that the returned data is formatted as you expect when you write regex or else there may result in unexpected data leaking.
 In our case, we enforce the check that recv transcript ends with uid because this is the assumption that we used to constrain regex in determining recv_public_ranges

+> In getting data from API, it's recommended to specify as many arguments for API query as possible because we prefer the data sent back from API to be as smallest as possible.

 #### binance_verifier.rs

-Here, we just encapsulate the logic that distinguishes which part is just redacted, and which part is redacted yet still have its commitment to be proved later on as well. (private)
+Here, we specify what alphabet we want to replace the parts that are made private.
+(Ofc, you can change what alphabet to represent "redacted" parts as well)

 ```
     sent.set_redacted(b'X');